CSSinghNet/C-Sharp-Design-Patterns/README.md

 > Simple factory simply generates an instance for client without exposing any instantiation logic to the client

 Wikipedia says
-> In object-oriented programming (OOP), a factory is an object for creating other objects â€“ formally a factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".
+> In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".

 **Programmatic Example**